 Being a dog-lover with allergies can be a tough fate.
 After all, every time you see a lovable pooch just asking for a petting, you want to be able to give them a snuggle.
 But in the same regard, you don’t want to deal with the sniffles that follow.
 This can keep you from owning a pet to stay in your home.
 After all, how could you share your living space and be miserable at the same time?

 You’ve heard of hypoallergenic dogs, and perhaps you’ve even owned one.
 But you may be surprised just how many choices you have.
-We gathered up 20 different breeds that won’t trigger the sneezes just for you.
+Even though no breed is 100% hypoallergenic, the following 20 different breeds we’ve gathered are darn close, and won’t trigger the sneezes.

 This grumpy-looking, bearded pooch is on the allergy-safe list.
 They are stubborn, playful, and mischievous.
 So naughty, in fact, they were nicknamed “Diablotin Moustachu”—translating to mustached little devil.
 That should shed some light on the kind of personality you expect, which is much bigger than their size.
 These little guys only get up to about nine pounds in total.
 So, Affenpinschers carry the notion they are much bigger than they are.